What is UX Scotland?

 First things first; the organisers, Software Acumen, know exactly how to run a conference.
 They have this down to an art.
 From the venue, food, and copious amounts of coffee, to the quality of the speakers each year – they set the benchmark for all other conferences in Scotland.
 And as a speaker for the first time, both Rob and I were impressed at the communication and support we received.

 Rob and Ryan will share their experiences in separate blog articles.
 Me?
 I listened to and learned from the generous people who were willing to share their experience and knowledge on topics like:

-- Engaging with stakeholders a large organisation to instill a user-focused culture
+- Engaging with stakeholders with a large organisation to instil a user-focused culture

 - Selecting the most appropriate user testing method